 Aside from that, some of the most epic views and magnificent historical sites can be found along the coast.
 From the wonder of the north coast to the Copper Coast in the southeast.
 Discover the magic of the west coast overlooking the Atlantic Ocean, with Achill Island, the Aran Islands, the Slieve League Cliffs, and much more.

-FAQs about backpacking Ireland
+Your questions answered about backpacking Ireland

 How much does backpacking in Ireland cost?